Warburg Pincus looking to sell Polish cable operator Inea -sources

-WARSAW, June 30 Private equity firm Warburg Pincus is considering selling its controlling stake in Polish cable operator Inea, sources familiar with the situation told Reuters.
+WARSAW, June 30 (Reuters) - Private equity firm Warburg Pincus is considering selling its controlling stake in Polish cable operator Inea, sources familiar with the situation told Reuters.

 Warburg Pincus invested in Inea in 2013 when then operator had 169,000 clients.
 Now it has around 240,000 customers and revenue of 281 million zlotys ($75.83 million).